LExteamz/LInjector/README.md

 <hr/>
 <h1>
-LInjector, is <strong>PATCHED</strong> due to the introduction of Hyperion in the UWP Version.
-You can still edit the project and make it work by another way.
+LInjector, is <strong>PATCHED</strong>.
+You can still edit the project and make it work by yourself.
 </h1>
 <hr/>